ricqosu/email-validator-microservice/README.md

 }
 ```

-Once a response is received, the then block in the example above allows you to handle the adta received.
+Once a response is received, the then block in the example above allows you to handle the data received.
 The example logs the received data to the console.

 ![Screen Shot 2023-11-13 at 10 44 06 PM](https://github.com/ricqosu/email-validator-microservice/assets/114196925/a88e6be6-c4a4-425a-99ed-738433175f99)